CSBiology/OntologyEnrichment/README.md

 ### Prerequisite
   - .NET SDK >= 6.0.0

-With a shell of your choice navigate to the OntologyEnrichent directory and either call `OntologyEnrichment.exe annotate <options>` or `OntologyEnrichment.exe enrich <options>`.
+Download and extract the OntologyEnrichment archive from the [latest release](https://github.com/CSBiology/OntologyEnrichment/releases).
+With a shell of your choice navigate to the OntologyEnrichment directory and either call `OntologyEnrichment.exe annotate <options>` or `OntologyEnrichment.exe enrich <options>`.

 ## Annotation